 8 Weak Phrases To Avoid in Writing

 Previously, I discussed several weak words to avoid in writing.
 I discovered that just like cutting calories, cutting words isn’t easy.
-But, the results were so effective, I decided to strengthen my writing by focusing on weak phrases, too.
+However, the results were so effective that I decided to strengthen my writing by focusing on weak phrases, too.

 With That Said